A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Introduction

+While the novel procedure combines disparate ideas from the existing panel data literature, the combination itself, along with its appealing large-sample statistical properties, appears to be new.
+Specifically, consistent model selection -- i.e., consistent estimation of the number of groups -- is achieved jointly with the estimation of other parameters by merging similar units into groups at a rate governed by time-dependence conditions.
+An advantage over traditional BIC-type selection methods is that it does not require estimating an arbitrary range of possibly misspecified models, determined by an upper bound $G_{\max}\geq G$, and applying some selection rule.
+The latter is often computationally cumbersome for GFE estimators.
+Since $G$ is unknown, however, regularization is necessary, and there is no free lunch.
+A computationally simple, data-driven procedure for determining the minimal tolerated distance to merge units is proven to be theoretically valid and demonstrates reasonable performance in finite samples.

+Unlike standard GFE estimators, the proposed method is both computationally ``trivial'' and exact, as the combinatorial optimization problem of GFE -- often solved using heuristics that provide local solutions -- is replaced by a sequential agglomerative clustering procedure with polynomial-time complexity.
+Fast implementations of agglomerative clustering procedures are already available in standard software used by economists (e.g., \textsf{R} or MATLAB).
+In addition, the preliminary estimation step can be performed via convex optimization, for which computationally efficient algorithms also exist.\footnote{A full implementation in MATLAB is available at \href{https://github.com/martinmugnier/TPWD-Estimators}{https://github.com/martinmugnier/TPWD-Estimators}.}

-While the estimator combines existing disparate ideas from the panel data literature, this particular combination and its appealing large sample statistical properties are truly novel.
-Specifically, I show that model selection (i.e., estimation of $G$) can be achieved simultaneously without the need to choose a pre-specified range of misspecified models (an upper bound $G_{\max}$) but simply merging close units at a rate governed by time dependence conditions.
-Since $G$ is unknown, regularization is needed and there is no free lunch. \cite{BM2015} discuss the use of AIC/BIC information criteria applied to a computationally difficult estimator but do not provide asymptotic guarantees within the asymptotic sequences considered.
-In contrast, I propose a computationally trivial data-driven procedure which is shown to be theoretically valid and performs relatively well in finite samples.
-Under standard conditions, I show that the first two steps achieve consistent estimation of well-separated groups.
-As similar methods, this leads to an estimator of common parameters asymptotically equivalent to the infeasible regression controlling for the true groups.
-Compared to the existing literature, the new approach is computationally trivial, generates the number of groups endogenously with a theoretically valid data-driven selection rule and is based on minimal assumptions on the covariates (sufficient conditional variation through a restricted eigenvalue condition).
-This generalization of \cite{BM2015} comes at the price of ruling out cross-sectional correlations in the error terms because the new estimator relies on triad-specific comparisons, instead of cross-sectional averages, to estimate the grouping structure.
+The main theoretical contribution of this paper is to provide standard regularity conditions under which the first two steps yield consistent estimation of well-separated groups.
+As in similar methods, this leads to an estimator of the slope parameter and the group-fixed effects asymptotically equivalent to the infeasible regression controlling for the true group memberships.
+Compared to existing approaches, the proposed method is computationally simple, endogenously determines the number of groups using a theoretically valid data-driven selection rule, and relies on minimal assumptions about the covariates -- requiring only sufficient conditional variation through a restricted eigenvalue condition.
+This generalization rules out cross-sectional correlation in idiosyncratic errors, as the new estimator uses triad-specific comparisons rather than cross-sectional averages to recover the group structure.